READ MORE: Influencer Marketing Impact Report (Traackr)

 Guidance can be found in a new “Influencer Marketing Impact Report“ produced by Traackr, which describes itself as a data-driven influencer marketing platform.

-Its findings still give precedent to YouTube as the social platform of choice among marketers and influencers, at odds with recent claims that it has been or is about to be usurped by TikTok.
+Its findings still give to YouTube as the social platform of choice among marketers and influencers, at odds with recent claims that it has been or is about to be usurped by TikTok.

 The Traackr report analyzed survey data from 1,000 Gen Zs and Millennials to better understand how influencers, content, and social platforms have shifted consumer purchase behavior.
 The report also drew on survey data from 500 US-based marketers.